 Teamwork From Industry Leads to Special Day for Arcade Fan

 Nolan Kertis is an autistic 17-year-old who loves playing the arcade game Deal or No Deal.
 His love affair with the game began when he was four years old and first played it at a local Chuck E. Cheese.
-From then on, every time his family passed an arcade they would stop in so that Nolan could play the game.
+From then on, every time his family passed an arcade, they would stop in so that Nolan could play the game.

 From there, Nolan discovered the hit show and watched it routinely.
-He went on to play the Deal or No Deal board games and Wii game.
+He went on to play the Deal or No Deal board games and Wii games.
 As he got older, Nolan kept being drawn back to the arcade.
 He would use Google Earth to scour the country for arcades where he could play the game.
-Nolan and his family made treks to Detroit, Virginia Beach and more to do so.
+Nolan and his family made treks to Detroit, Virginia Beach, and more to do so.

-Connecting with his friends in the industry, Marty found the help that he needed.
+Connecting with his friends in the industry, Marty found the help he needed.
 Mike Springman from Betson located a used Deal or No Deal game.
 Dan Coppola at ICE Games, the manufacturer of the game, supplied free parts at no charge to help.
-The Betson service team then reconditioned the unit to look like new and delivered the game to Nolan’s house this fall.
+The Betson service team then reconditioned the unit to look new and delivered the game to Nolan’s house this fall.

-“When I first read the email from Nolan’s mother it tugged hard on my heart,” said Marty.
+“When I first read the email from Nolan’s mother, it tugged hard on my heart,” said Marty.
 “I knew I had to try and help.
-I reached out to Mike Springman and with the help from all those involved we were able to make something wonderful happen for this family.”
+I reached out to Mike Springman, and with the help from all those involved, we were able to make something wonderful happen for this family.”

 “We were happy to help out to make this happen,” said Mike Springman.
-“With everything going on with our industry right now it’s a great feeling when you can help bring someone so much joy.”
+“With everything going on with our industry right now, it’s a great feeling when you can help bring someone so much joy.”

-“We at ICE are excited that one of our games will provide great entertainment for Nolan, his family and his friends.
+“We at ICE are excited that one of our games will provide great entertainment for Nolan, his family, and his friends.
 We appreciate Marty and Mike Springman spearheading this terrific project and including us,” said Dan Coppola.

 “I’m so grateful to everyone who was involved in finding this game.
-Nolan was so excited when he received it and it has become the center of his daily activities,” said Nolan’s mother Amy.
+Nolan was so excited when he received it, and it has become the center of his daily activities,” said Nolan’s mother, Amy.